tstuefe/JEP387/review-guide.md

     `ChunkManager::get_chunk(..)`

     This will provide a chunk to the upper layer of the requested size.
-It may pull the chunk from a freelist, maybe splitting larger chunks to do that.
-It also may allocate a new root chunk from the Virtual Memory Subsystem to satisfy the request.
+If a fitting chunk is found in the freelists, it will reuse that one, splitting larger chunks if needed.
+Otherwise it will allocate a new root chunk from the Virtual Memory Subsystem and use that to satisfy the request.

 - "I do not need this chunk anymore, keep it"